jeanslack/Videomass-presets/README.md

 * The new presets should appear in the drop-down menu.

 ## How can i contribute?
-If you want to contribute to this project and make public your useful presets that you're already using on Videomass, take a look at [Guidelines for sharing Videomass presets](https://github.com/jeanslack/Videomass-presets/wiki/Guidelines-for-sharing-Videomass-presets)

 If you want to share your custom presets for Videomass, or improve existing ones, take a look at [Guidelines for sharing Videomass presets](https://github.com/jeanslack/Videomass-presets/wiki/Guidelines-for-sharing-Videomass-presets).